Triple-Z/DutySystem/README.md

 demand:

-make the modal box be in the center of the screen
+make the modal box be at a right position

 ###  14.2. <a name='positionmethod'></a>positionmethod